 There is a column roughly in the center of the aisle that made viewing a little more difficult.
 I was seated pretty far left in the left most row of the theater where a column partially obstructed a portion of the center of the stage.
 Had I been farther right (one or two seats closer to the aisle), the column wouldn’t be as much of an issue.”

-Bank of America Seating – Dress Circle:
+Private Bank Theater Seating – Dress Circle

 Quick summary, getting as close to the middle is very important, however the rows are even more important: seats between row A to C are good, D-E are okay but somewhat obstructed, and F-H are typically obstructed.